 Finally, what you see in an off-axis guider is not exactly what you get.
 You cannot use a star to guide on a moving comet or asteroid.
 To track such an object you either have to revert to a guidescope, in which you can track it directly, or calculate the object's expected motion and move your guidestar slowly and steadily at exactly the right speed in the right direction.

 Whether you use a guidescope or an off-axis guider, photography through a telescope requires that you work with very high power.
 The rule of thumb is to use a magnification about five times the telescope's focal length in inches.
-Thus, with an 8-inch f/10 Schmidt-Cassegrain (focal length 80 inches), try guiding at about 400x.
+Thus, with an 8-inch f/10 Schmidt-Cassegrain (focal length 80 inches), try guiding a telescope for imaging at about 400x.
 In an off-axis guider, a 9- or 12-mm eyepiece with a 2x Barlow lens will always be just about right, no matter what your telescope.

 Get comfortable, center the guidestar, and take a couple of minutes to practice before opening the shutter.

 Astrophotographers generally align their cross hairs north-south and east-west, parallel to the motions of the equatorial mount.
 This makes it easy to see the corrections to make.
-However, if you're guiding on a faint star you may prefer to orient the cross hairs 45° to these directions.
+However, if you're guiding a telescope for imaging on a faint star you may prefer to orient the cross hairs 45° to these directions.
 This way, as soon as the star begins to drift it will move into open space rather than remain hidden behind a cross hair.

 If you have a four-button hand controller, hold it in the same orientation as east-west and north-south in the eyepiece so you won't have to think about which button to push.
 If the north-south buttons work right but the east-west buttons are reversed, turn the paddle over to orient them correctly.
 In this case you'll have to press the buttons from underneath.